Dig into where to travel in California’s Eastern Sierra, and sooner or later, you’ll come across Mammoth Lakes.

 Head here for lunch or for an early après and dive into their German-inspired menu that has everything from fondue to spaetzle.
 We’re partial to the schnitzel sandwich, their ginormous pretzel, the duck fat fries, and the sausage hunter’s platter that includes a pretzel roll, bratwurst, and sauerkraut.
 This place is as perfect for a family with kids as it is for a group of friends.

 Yodler Restaurant & Bar, 10001 Minaret Road, Mammoth Lakes

 Located just across from the Village in the Alpenhof hotel, Petra always has excellent service.
 We appreciate that their wine list has some reasonably priced gems and that their menu changes regularly.

 A few things we enjoyed there recently are the pork loin with chile pasilla tomatillo, the Coq Au Vin with fingerling potatoes and mushrooms, and the butternut squash gnocchi pasta with sage cream.

 Petra’s Bistro & Wine Bar, 6080 Minaret Road, Mammoth Lakes

 For Quality Cocktails: Shelter Distilling

-The Mammoth Village is charming and has fabulous live events, but it's not a place we locals frequent for meals.
+The Mammoth Village is charming and has fabulous live events, but the restaurants in the Mammoth Village are not ones we locals frequent for meals.
 The exception is Shelter Distilling, which offers cocktails mixed with their house-distilled spirits and a selection of small bites.